-N.A.
+\\\\\N.A.

 12. Plans ahead for those activities under his or her jurisdiction.
-012345 12.
-Finds direct for those derivities under his of her junished for an and the stated.
+012345 13.
+Keeps goals up-to-date and clearly stated.
 012345 14.
 Makes time for planning by delegating routine work.
-012345 15 .
+012345 15.
 Initiates action towards defined goals 012345 16.
 Perseveres in the face of frustrations and obstacles to accomplish difficult goals 012345 17.
 Completes detailed and routine tasks effectively 012345 18.
 Establishes uniform procedures where appropriate 012345 19.
 Encourages initiative and performance by delegating tasks effectively to others 012345 20.
 Can anticipate potential problems which may develop when plans do not work out in practice 012345 21.
 Shows resourcefulness and imagination in finding answers to problems Other: 012345 22.
 Needs to improve in planning, operations and action YesNo